karmats/gocd-monitor/README.md

 ## Development
 To run the application in development mode, open a terminal and enter `npm run dev-start`.
 The server and client will be rebuilt when a js or jsx-file changes.
 To run tests, enter `npm test`.

+## Troubleshooting
+If the project has been installed with root user or by using `sudo npm install` there might be problems with the `postinstall` script since npm tries to downgrade its priviligies when running scripts.
+More information about this problem and how to fix it can be found [here](https://til.codes/npm-install-failed-with-cannot-run-in-wd-2/) (hint, add the `--unsafe-perm` flag when running `npm install`)